 Dispatch Compliance

 7.10.
-Compliance with Resource Plans and Dispatch Instructions
+Compliance with Dispatch Instructions and Operating Instructions

 7.10.1.
-Subject to clause 7.10.2, a Market Participant other than the Electricity Generation Corporation in respect of Facilities in its EGC Balancing Portfolio must comply with:
+Subject to clause 7.10.2, a Market Participant must comply with:

-(a) subject to paragraph (b), its Resource Plan except where it relates to Intermittent Generators;
+(a) subject to paragraph (b), its Resource Plan, if any except where it relates to Intermittent Generators;

-(b) if a Dispatch Instruction or a System Instruction has been issued for a Registered Facility for a Trading Interval, the most recently issued Dispatch Instruction or a System Instruction applicable to the Registered Facility for the Trading Interval; and
+(b) if a Dispatch Instruction, an Operating Instruction or a Dispatch Order has been issued for a Registered Facility for a Trading Interval, the most recently issued Dispatch Instruction, Operating Instruction or Dispatch Order applicable to the Registered Facility for the Trading Interval;

+(c) the requirements of clause 7.7.1AA; and

-(c) a direction given to the Market Participant under clauses 7.6 or 7.10.7(a).
+(d) a direction given to the Market Participant under clauses 7.6 or 7.10.7(a).

 7.10.2.
 A Market Participant is not required to comply with clause 7.10.1 if such compliance would endanger the safety of any person, damage equipment, breach any applicable law, or is subject to an approved Equipment Test pursuant to clause 3.21AA.

 7.10.3.
-Where a Market Participant cannot meet its Resource Plan, Dispatch Instruction, System Instruction or direction given under clauses 7.6 or 7.10.7(a), as applicable, it must inform System Management as soon as practicable.
+Where a Market Participant cannot meet its Resource Plan, a Dispatch Instruction, an Operating Instruction or a direction given under clauses 7.6 or 7.10.7(a), as applicable, it must inform System Management as soon as practicable.

 7.10.4.
 System Management must monitor the behaviour of Market Participants with Registered Facilities to assess whether they are complying with clause 7.10.1 in accordance with its Monitoring and Reporting Protocol.., except where it relates to a Demand Side Programme.

 7.10.5.
-Subject to clause 7.10.5A, where System Management considers that a Market Participant has not complied with clause 7.10.1 in relation to any of its Registered Facilities in a manner that:
+Where System Management considers that a Market Participant has not complied with clause 7.10.1 in relation to any of its Registered Facilities in a manner that:

-(a) threatens Power System Security or Power System Reliability; or
+(a) threatens Power System Security or Power System Reliability;

-(b) would require System Management to issue instructions a Dispatch Instruction or a System Instruction to the Registered Facilities of the Electricity Generation Corporation or Registered Facilities covered by any Balancing Support Contract or an Ancillary Service Contract; or
+(b) would require System Management to issue instructions to the Registered Facilities of the Electricity Generation Corporation or Registered Facilities covered by any Balancing Support Contract or an Ancillary Service Contract; or

-(c) would require System Management to issue Dispatch Instructions or System Instructions to other Registered Facilities in accordance with clauses 7.6.3 or 7.6.4; and
+(c) would require System Management to issue Dispatch Instructions to other Registered Facilities in accordance with clauses 7.6.3 or 7.6.4; and

 (d) is outside: